 Service Departments are responsible for day-to-day procurement, including:

 - raising purchase orders (POs) and resolving invoice queries

 - managing contracts and suppliers

-Procurement is coordinated by the Commercial Hub team, which supports Service Departments in securing best value from their procurement activity, and will also:
+The Commercial Hub team regulates procurement.
+This team also support Service Departments in securing best value from their procurement activity, and will also:

 - manage certain corporate contracts